 Ball Bearing (~65,000 hours)

 Ball bearings are known for their long life and reliability.
 They are the gold standard in the fan world.
-There will normally be two balls in the bearing to ensure an even and smooth glide as the bearing rotates, but limited space occasionally will only allow for one ball in the bearing.
+There will normally be two rows of ball bearings (referenced style as dual ball bearings) in fans to ensure an even and smooth glide as the bearing rotates, but limited space on smaller (or cheaper) fans occasionally will only allow for one row of ball bearings.
 They will perform quieter than sleeve bearing fans when running at higher speeds and can be mounted in any direction.